• Skip to primary navigation

 A hand is shown to be pressing a ball of dough to make a disc using three of the five fingers.

-Place this dough disc in the palm of one hand and place a portion of the filling on it.
-Now this is where it is becoming a bullet naan.
+Place this disc in the palm of your hand and spoon in a portion of the filling.
+Now it’s becoming a spicy naan!

 Finely chopped cilantro and green chili pepper mixture being placed in a disc of dough.
 The dough disc is being held in the palm of a person's hand.